Looking to apply for a working holiday visa for Canada with dreams of working a ski season or living in Vancouver?

 a) you are from (or have lived in) a country which has low demand or unlimited places (e.g. Australia)

-b) the police certificate has a complex application process.
-Check the latter first here
+b) the police certificate has a complex application process

-Secondly, I would not recommend going to Canada to wait out the rest of the application after submitting a profile to the pool unless you are from a country with an unlimited quota.
+Secondly, I would not recommend going to Canada to wait out the rest of the application after submitting a profile to the pool unless you are from a country with an unlimited quota (or with very good odds of receiving an invitation).
 Visiting Canada for a holiday is fine, but waiting for months without being able to work is not ideal.

 Yes!
-As per this CIC FAQ, dual citizens (or triple citizens for that matter) can take part in the IEC as many times as each citizenship will allow.
+As per this IRCC FAQ answer, dual citizens (or triple citizens for that matter) can take part in the IEC as many times as each citizenship will allow.

 Once you receive a second invite for your second citizenship, you’ll need to answer YES to “Have you ever applied for or obtained a visa, an eTA or a permit to visit, live, work or study in Canada?“ then NO “Have you ever participated in International Experience Canada before?”